ianwild/qsl/doc/built-in.md

 `(let ((n1 v1) ...) e1 ...)`

->   The values `v1`... are evalued, a new environment created in which
+>   The values `v1`... are evaluated, a new environment created in which
     these values are bound to the names `n1`..., then the `e1`... evaluated in this environment as if by a `progn`.